 Residential Shift Worker

-H.S. diploma or GED equivalent required.
-Minimum one year formal education in the field of social work, psychology, or human services field, and/or related experience, preferred.
-Associate Degree of higher in related human services field preferred, not required.
+H.S. diploma or GED required.
+Minimum one year formal education in the field of social work, psychology, or human services field and/or experience with persons with severe mental disabilities, or related experience preferred.
+Associate Degree of higher in related human services field preferred.
+Experience with persons with severe mental disabilities is preferred.
+Criminal background, BMV and drug screen clearances; direct telephone service via home/cell availability.
 Well developed organizational, interpersonal, teamwork and written and verbal communication skills.
-Exhibit dependability and reliability and ability to work flexible schedule.
-Valid driverâ€™s license, meet agency required vehicle liability insurance liability limits, and a reliable vehicle in safe operating condition.
+Exhibit dependability and reliability.
+Valid driver’s license, and a reliable vehicle in safe operating condition.
 Knowledge of Microsoft Office (Word) preferred and ability to perform computer data entry required.
-E.O.E
+E.O.E.

 APPLY: Submit a written letter of interest with current resume to HR Dept., CCMHC ATTN: RSW (indicate P.T. or FT), via this agency’s web site, or firstname.lastname@example.org or HR Fax, (330) 420-9954, or P.O.
 Box 429, Lisbon, Ohio 44432